hjr3/hjr3.github.io/_posts/2015-07-12-my-basic-understanding-of-mio-and-async-io.md

 #### I Would Block You

+[edit: I updated this section to replace the word _block_ with more correct language like _reject_ and _not ready_.]

-Even though we are using asynchronous IO, the kernel does block our reads and writes.
-Blocking happens when the kernel's internal send and receive buffers are full and it needs to flush them.
-Typically, this blocking is communicated to us in the form of an error.
+Even though we are using asynchronous IO, the kernel is not always ready for our reads and writes.
+When the kernel's internal send or receive buffers are full and it needs to flush them we will be asked to try again.
+Typically, the kernel communicates _try again_ to us in the form of an error.
 In Rust, we have `std::io::ErrorKind::WouldBlock`.
 In C, it is referred to as `EAGAIN`.
-This error is the kernel's way of letting us know it is blocking our read or write and they we need to try again.
+This error is the kernel's way of letting us know it is not ready for our read or write and they we need to try again.
 This `WouldBlock` error _must_ be handled.
 In mio, we are provided with the traits, `TryRead` and `TryWrite`, which catch `WouldBlock` and treat it as a 0 byte read.
 These traits are convenient to use as our error handling can now assume any `Err(_)` is an unexpected error.
 More about this when we get to some code samples.

 You might be wondering what it means to _try again_ when the kernel is blocking our read or write.
 In order to understand this, we need to understand the polling options.